Adrian Dunbar: Personal life

 Dunbar has a daughter and stepson from his 1986 marriage to Australian actress Anna Nygh.
 He lives in Crouch End, North London.
 He received an honorary degree of Doctor of Letters from the University of Ulster in June 2009 in recognition of his services to acting.

+Dunbar believes a United Ireland is possible in the future, saying: "I expect Ireland to be unified and at peace with herself.
+Irish unification and freedom after hundreds of years is in our DNA, it is in effect a big part of who we have become to ourselves and the world".